Laboratory-Imaging/JOBS-examples/README.md

   - [Improved JOB that follows an object (relative)](NIS_v6.10/42-Following_moving_object/README.md#improved-job-that-follows-an-object-relative)

   - [Extended JOB that follows an object in wells](NIS_v6.10/42-Following_moving_object/README.md#extended-job-that-follows-an-object-in-wells)

+### Python integration

+- [How to work with variables in JOBs with Python node and create a custom live plot](NIS_v6.10/61-JOBs-Python-1_variables/README.md) (provided by Andrii Rogov, NEBV)

+- [How to work with image data in JOBs with Python node and create live MAXIP preview](NIS_v6.10/61-JOBs-Python-2-MAXIP/README.md) (provided by Andrii Rogov, NEBV)

+- [How to control hardware with Python/Macro combination in JOBs](NIS_v6.10/61-JOBs-Python-3-HW_control/README.md) (provided by Andrii Rogov, NEBV)

 ## Examples for NIS-Elements version 5.42